prebid/Prebid.js/dev-docs/bidders/rubicon.md

 ### Note:
 The Rubicon Fastlane adapter requires setup and approval from the Rubicon Project team, even for existing Rubicon Project publishers.
 Please reach out to your account team or globalsupport@rubiconproject.com for more information and to enable using this adapter.

+For multiple zoneIds support for one given adunit, is necessary duplicate bidder configurations per adUnit.

 ### bid params

 {: .table .table-bordered .table-striped }